celigo/integrator-api-docs/readme.md

 2. **Embedded Integrations**.
 These are fully managed integrations where integrator.io remains completely invisible to the end user.
 These integrations are typically enabled and/or configured within an external application's UI, where that application's backend servers use the integrator.io API to dynamically deploy and customize integration functionality.

-3. **Hooks**.  integrator.io is all about creating and running data flows.
-A data flow is composed of one or more exports along with one or more imports.
+3. **Hooks**.  integrator.io is all about creating and running flows.
+A flow is composed of one or more exports along with one or more imports.
 Exports are responsible for pulling data out of an application, and imports are responsible for mapping and inserting data into an application.
-Hooks are well defined points within the data flow where custom code can be run (i.e. to customize the data flow beyond what is possible in the integrator.io UI).
+Hooks are well defined points within the flow where custom code can be run (i.e. to customize the flow beyond what is possible in the integrator.io UI).
 See [here](https://github.com/celigo/integrator-extension#hooks) for more info.

 4. **Wrappers**.
 These can be used to connect applications that are not natively supported by integrator.io.
 See [here](https://github.com/celigo/integrator-extension#wrappers) for more info.